tguild/vehicle_signal_specification/docs-gen/content/license/_index.md

 {{% /notice %}}
 ## Which license applies

 VSS as well as the VSS-tools are covered by the [Mozilla Public License 2.0 (MPL-2.0)](https://opensource.org/licenses/MPL-2.0).
-The MPL-2.0 is an OSI approved Open Source license that gives you a lot of freedom using VSS in your products, or for (academic) research while providing a solid legal framework should you choose to contribute to either the standards or the tools.
+The MPL-2.0 is an OSI approved Open Source license that gives you a lot of freedom using VSS in your products, or for (academic) research.
+It also provides a solid legal framework if you choose to contribute to either the standards or the tools.

-We will line out some answers to commonly asked question, but keep in mind this page is informational.
+We will line out some answers to commonly asked questions, but keep in mind this page is informational.
 The legally binding clauses can be found in the [license](https://opensource.org/licenses/MPL-2.0) itself.
 If in doubt, consult your friendly neighborhood lawyer or IP department.

 ## Can I use VSS / VSS-tools in my commercial products
 Most definitely yes.
-You must inform your users that the product contains MPLed code and need to provide access to the source (e.g. by linking to this documentation or our[our Github repository](https://github.com/covesa/vehicle_signal_specification)).
+You must inform your users that the product contains MPLed code and need to provide access to the source (e.g. by linking to this documentation or our [Github repository](https://github.com/covesa/vehicle_signal_specification)).

 ## I modified VSS-tools, do I need to give away my source?
 If you use the code internally within your organisation (company), you have no obligations to do so. (see also [Q5 here](https://www.mozilla.org/en-US/MPL/2.0/FAQ/)).
 If you distribute the modified vss-tools outside your organization (e.g. to your customers), you need to make the source code of the MPL-2.0 licensed parts available.
 However, the MPL has only a very weak copyleft effect.
 As a rule of thumb: You have no obligation to provide code in new files.
 You have the obligation to make code of changed existing MPLed files available under the clauses pof the MPL-2.0, _if_ you distribute them in source or compiled form outside your organisation ((see also [Q9,10,11 here](https://www.mozilla.org/en-US/MPL/2.0/FAQ/))).